tprofessional/restaurant-reviewer/README.md

 # restaurant-reviewer
-An efficient way to compare restaurants based on reviews to decide where to eat 😋
+An efficient way to compare restaurants to decide where to eat 😋